bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 Servant has you define your API as a type.
 You're not expected to define a wholly _new_ type, but rather combine existing types provided by the framework.
 These add up to a domain specific language, at the type level, for describing web APIs.
 This was quite a mental shift for me, that the type comes first, and drives the implementation.
 It's just so great that Servant's DSL is expressive enough to describe almost any API you might want to implement.

-This post aims to understand _how_ Servant can take so many varied API descriptions and guide us to writing a corresponding implementation.
+Our aim here will be to understand _how_ Servant can take so many varied API descriptions and guide us to a corresponding implementation.

 ## The example type

-The example we'll use is quite close to the one used Servant's introductory tutorial.
+The example we'll use is close to the one used in Servant's introductory tutorial.
 We're going to describe an API which has two endpoints: `GET /users` which returns a JSON-encoded list of users and `GET /users/:username` which returns the user, again JSON-encoded, for a corresponding username.

 We'll make use of [type synonyms](https://wiki.haskell.org/Type_synonym) to group and give logical names to our API's sub-components.